So-Fake: Benchmarking and Explaining Social Media Image Forgery Detection: Related Work

 \subsection{Image Forgery Detection, Localization, and Explanation}

-Recent developments in forgery detection have focused primarily on using deep neural networks to distinguish authentic content from manipulated content.
-While these methods~\cite{DBLP:journals/corr/abs-2503-11389,DBLP:conf/cvpr/ChenZSLW22,DBLP:journals/corr/abs-2403-17881,DBLP:journals/corr/abs-2502-10801} achieve strong performance by capturing subtle visual artifacts, they often lack robustness when facing novel manipulation types or content domains.
-To address these limitations, researchers have increasingly turned to localization approaches that identify specific tampered regions.
-Image forgery detection and localization (IFDL)~\cite{DBLP:journals/pami/DongCHCL23,DBLP:journals/corr/abs-2410-23556,DBLP:conf/cvpr/GuillaroCSDV23,DBLP:conf/iccv/ZhangXBZL0ALSS23,DBLP:journals/tcsv/LiuLCL22} provides more granular and interpretable insights than global classification alone, enabling a better understanding of manipulation techniques.
-However, current localization datasets focus almost exclusively on facial forgeries~\cite{DBLP:conf/aaai/WangZZY0025,DBLP:conf/iclr/LiangLLJKC24}, neglecting the diverse manipulation types characteristic of social media images.
-In parallel with addressing data limitations, interpretability has emerged as a critical frontier, with recent approaches attempting to generate human-understandable justifications alongside detection.
-Motivated by recent vision-language models~\cite{DBLP:conf/nips/LiuLWL23a,sa2va,pixel_sail,OMGLLaVA,OMGSeg}, several works, such as ForgeryGPT~\cite{li2024forgerygpt}, SIDA~\cite{DBLP:journals/corr/abs-2412-04292}, FakeShield~\cite{DBLP:journals/corr/abs-2410-02761}, FakeScope~\cite{DBLP:journals/corr/abs-2503-24267}, and LEGION~\cite{DBLP:journals/corr/abs-2503-15264} can generate explanations, they typically require extensive manual annotations and produce superficial descriptions that fail to reveal genuine model reasoning.
-In contrast to these approaches, So-Fake-R1 leverages reinforcement learning to discover authentic model reasoning, enabling accurate detection, precise localization, and interpretable explanations without relying on manual annotations, making it well-suited for real-world deployment in social media contents.
+Recent work in forgery detection has largely relied on deep neural networks to distinguish real from manipulated content.
+Although these methods~\cite{DBLP:journals/corr/abs-2503-11389,DBLP:conf/cvpr/ChenZSLW22} capture subtle visual artifacts and achieve strong performance, they often fail to generalize to new manipulation types or domains.
+This has motivated a growing shift toward localization-based approaches that explicitly identify tampered regions.
+Image forgery detection and localization (IFDL) ~\cite{DBLP:journals/pami/DongCHCL23,DBLP:journals/corr/abs-2410-23556,DBLP:conf/cvpr/GuillaroCSDV23,DBLP:conf/iccv/ZhangXBZL0ALSS23,DBLP:journals/tcsv/LiuLCL22} offer finer-grained spatial evidence than global classification, facilitating more detailed analysis of manipulation techniques.
+However, existing localization datasets focus almost exclusively on facial forgeries~\cite{DBLP:conf/aaai/WangZZY0025,DBLP:conf/iclr/LiangLLJKC24}, overlooking the much broader range of manipulations prevalent in social-media content.
+In parallel with efforts to address data limitations, interpretability has become increasingly important, with VLM-based systems such as ForgeryGPT~\cite{li2024forgerygpt}, SIDA~\cite{DBLP:journals/corr/abs-2412-04292}, FakeShield~\cite{DBLP:journals/corr/abs-2410-02761}, FakeScope~\cite{DBLP:journals/corr/abs-2503-24267}, and LEGION~\cite{DBLP:journals/corr/abs-2503-15264} generating natural-language explanations.
+SIDA is closest to our setting.
+However, SID-Set relies on curated public images with two open generators and no held-out OOD evaluation, and its model entangles observation, classification, and explanation in a single generative stream.
+In contrast, \textbf{So-Fake-R1} organizes detection, localization, and explanation as evidence-grounded verification.
+It constructs complementary records and uses a deterministic gate for direct acceptance or routing, followed by a Decision Maker only for weakly supported cases.